Upton Sinclair: The Jungle

-His novel based on the meatpacking industry in Chicago, The Jungle, was first published in serial form in the socialist newspaper Appeal to Reason, from February 25, 1905, to November 4, 1905.
+His fictional novel based on the meatpacking industry in Chicago, The Jungle, was first published in serial form in the socialist newspaper Appeal to Reason, from February 25, 1905, to November 4, 1905.
 It was published as a book by Doubleday in 1906.

 Sinclair had spent about six months investigating the Chicago meatpacking industry for Appeal to Reason, the work which inspired his novel.
 He intended to "set forth the breaking of human hearts by a system which exploits the labor of men and women for profit".
-The novel featured Jurgis Rudkus, a Lithuanian immigrant who works in a meat factory in Chicago, his teenaged wife Ona Lukoszaite, and their extended family.
+The novel featured Jurgis Rudkus, a Lithuanian immigrant who works in a meat factory in Chicago, his teenage wife Ona Lukoszaite, and their extended family.
 Sinclair portrays their mistreatment by Rudkus' employers and the wealthier elements of society.
 His descriptions of the unsanitary and inhumane conditions that workers suffered served to shock and galvanize readers.
 Jack London called Sinclair's book "the Uncle Tom's Cabin of wage slavery".
 Domestic and foreign purchases of American meat fell by half.

 Sinclair wrote in Cosmopolitan in October 1906 about The Jungle: "I aimed at the public's heart, and by accident I hit it in the stomach."
 The novel brought public lobbying for Congressional legislation and government regulation of the industry, including passage of the Meat Inspection Act and the Pure Food and Drug Act.
 At the time, President Theodore Roosevelt characterized Sinclair as a "crackpot", writing to William Allen White, "I have an utter contempt for him.
 He is hysterical, unbalanced, and untruthful.
 Three-fourths of the things he said were absolute falsehoods.
 For some of the remainder there was only a basis of truth."
-After reading The Jungle, Roosevelt agreed with some of Sinclair's conclusions, but was opposed to legislation that he considered "socialist."
+After reading The Jungle, Roosevelt agreed with some of Sinclair's conclusions.
 He said, "Radical action must be taken to do away with the efforts of arrogant and selfish greed on the part of the capitalist."
+But in the end he said he was opposed to legislation that he and others considered "socialist."

 Bertolt Brecht's play, Saint Joan of the Stockyards, transporting Joan of Arc to the environment of the Chicago stockyards, is clearly inspired by "The Jungle".

 The Brass Check

 In The Brass Check (1919), Sinclair made a systematic and incriminating critique of the severe limitations of the "free press" in the United States.
 Among the topics covered is the use of yellow journalism techniques created by William Randolph Hearst.
 Sinclair called The Brass Check "the most important and most dangerous book I have ever written."

-According to the Brass Check, "American Journalism is a class institution, serving the rich and spurning the poor."
+According to The Brass Check, "American Journalism is a class institution, serving the rich and spurning the poor."
 This bias, Sinclair felt, had profound implications for American democracy:

 The social body to which we belong is at this moment passing through one of the greatest crises of its history ....
 What if the nerves upon which we depend for knowledge of this social body should give us false reports of its condition?